48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Art Institute of Chicago

-If you’re into art, The Art Institute of Chicago (111 S Michigan Ave) houses an enormous collection.
+If you’re into art, the Art Institute of Chicago (111 S Michigan Ave) houses an enormous collection.
 It has in past years been voted the number one museum in the world.
 Art lovers could spend hours or even days wandering through each of the exhibits.
 It’s also a great activity for rainy days.

 Here, you can also recreate your favourite scenes from Ferris Bueller’s Day Off.

-It’s conveniently located next to Millennium Park.
+Want a more intimate look at the Art Institute of Chicago?
 This tour gets you inside the museum before anyone else on a special guided tour.

 The Second City

 Chicago is home to The Second City (1616 N Wells St), an improv comedy club that has launched the careers of the likes of Tina Fey, Mike Myers and Martin Short.
-The club showcases some of the funniest sketches I have ever seen, and the comedians’ improv skills blew me away.
-Be prepared for audience participation!

 Cocktails with a view